 Eventually Chad learned he wasn’t responsible for what had happened to him and that he couldn’t control his parents’ choices.
 He discovered his ‘triggers’ and started controlling his own thoughts and actions.

-I learned, through counseling, parenting techniques that helped Chad succeed and brought peace to our family.
+I learned parenting techniques that helped Chad succeed and eventually brought peace to our family.

-Today Chad likes who he is and knows what he wants for his young family.
-After twenty years of his birth mom’s lies, stealing, being in prison, overdoses, courtrooms and choices that created ongoing ‘trauma and drama’ in our lives, he told her to get out of our lives.
+Today, Chad likes who he is and knows what he wants for his young family.
+After twenty years of his birth mom’s lies, stealing, being in prison, overdoses, courtrooms and choices that created ongoing ‘trauma and drama’, he told her to get out of our lives.
 He did what I should have done years ago.

 Most professionals, including social workers, counselors, doctors, and educators understand that keeping children connected with birth parents is sometimes, but not always, the best choice.
 Every family is different and only you can decide what is best for your family.
 Kids can’t protect, or take care of, themselves…they need you to do that.

 “One thing I’ve noticed is that most people go to Grandma’s house and get spoiled, but for me it was the only safe place, I had.
 Getting to live with Grandma was like ‘going to Grandma’s house’ all the time.
-I had more love there than anywhere else in my life,” says Chad.
+I had more love there than anywhere else in my life,” 23-year-old Chad told another writer.
 (1)

 We learn from each other.
 “I want young people to know they aren’t alone,” says Chad.
 I want the same for those raising them–grandparent, aunt, or sober birthparent.
 There are legal, practical, emotional and financial things that we learned (and other grandparents and professionals shared with us) that we want to pass on which is why we wrote our book, Raising Children of Alcoholics & Drug Users.
 For more information about our book check out our book page.